Data Processing Agreement

 1.2 Processor

-Legal name: HumanKey (ChainGuard project)
+Legal name: HumanKey (ChainGuard)

 Service: AI crawler analytics and bot detection platform